lsaravia/SpeciesRankSurface/ResponseToReviewers.md

 Associate Editor
 Comments to the Author:
 After reading the manuscript and the comments of the two reviewers I think that this approach has high potential but that the work needs some considerable improvements as well. in addition to the comments by the reviewers I suggest to take care of the following:
-- In the beginning, I had some difficulties to follow which different metrics were actually tested against each other in the end and what different information they give us about the patterns and how we could interpret them in ecological terms.
+#- In the beginning, I had some difficulties to follow which different metrics were actually tested against each other in the end and what different information they give us about the patterns and how we could interpret them in ecological terms.
 There is some text abut this in the beginning of the result section but this is much too late (and to me also an odd place to put this info).
 I would suggest that this is made clearer early on and maybe it would be good to add a table that lists the indices together with their ecological meaning.

+- I moved the paragraph about interpretation to the methods section, and added more explanations, but as I didn't know in advance how Dq will be, I present most interpretations as a discussion.
+I added a table with the methods used.

-- It should be stated early on in which situations and for which questions this method can be used and it should be highlighted somewhere what assumptions need to be tested to apply it
+# -It should be stated early on in which situations and for which questions this method can be used and it should be highlighted somewhere what assumptions need to be tested to apply it
+- The assumptions are stated in methods and I am testing here the power of the test to compare communities, but another possible applications are suggested for Dq to characterize rare species.

-- Finally, please make sure that color-blind (e.g. red-green) people can understand your figures.
+#- Finally, please make sure that color-blind (e.g. red-green) people can understand your figures.

+- All figures have now a color-blind-safe palettes.

 Reviewer(s)' Comments to Author: